jaumefib/HackUPCFall2017/README.md

 # SkyChat

 SkyChat is a chatbot that allows you to find the best flights offered by Skyscanner.
-In an esay and useful way using FaceBook Messenger.
+In an esay and useful way using Facebook Messenger.

 Facebook page: https://www.facebook.com/SkyChat-921492091334357/